MikeMoore63/yachttimer/README.txt

 // as well as when stopped.
 Lap times/resets don't change.
 // Will work on timer/chrono flag as well.
 //
+// Now has adjustable countdown mode as well.
+//
 // Released as is at your own risk caveat emptor.
 Enjoy - Mike
 //